The retina proteome

 In-depth analysis of the elevated genes in retina using antibody-based protein profiling allowed us to understand the distribution of the retina specific genes and their expression profiles.
 Proteins expressed in specific cell-types or in synapses were identified among the genes with elevated expression in the retina.

-Proteins specifically expressed in retinal pigment epithelial cells
+Proteins specifically expressed in pigment epithelial cells

 Proteins specifically expressed in photoreceptor cells

 An example of a protein located in the nuclei of photoreceptor cells is cone-rod homeobox (CRX), a transcription factor essential for normal photoreceptor function.
 The process of conversion of light to nerve signals, also called phototransduction, involves interaction between numerous proteins in the outer segments of photoreceptor cells,.
 There are two types of photoreceptor cells: rods and cones.
 In rods, phototransduction begins when light activates rhodopsin (RHO), followed by interaction with the rod-specific transducin.
 A component of the latter is G protein subunit gamma transducin (GNGT1).
 Another protein expressed in the outer segments is cyclic GMP-phosphodiesterase 6G (PDE6G).
 It converts cyclic GMP into 5' GMP in rods, a process known to lead to hyperpolarization and subsequent nerve signaling.
 S-antigen visual arrestin (SAG) turns off phototransduction by preventing interaction between rhodopsin and transducin.
 This allows activated rods to recover and consequently adapt to low light conditions.